scarpent/ledgerbil/README.md

 A small rodent-like program for working with ledger-cli journals.

 Hi.
 I'm a personal finance enthusiast.
-Keeping my records organized and analyzable has always been a soothing and reassuring activity for me.
+Keeping my records organized and analyzable is a soothing and reassuring activity for me.
 I used Microsoft Money from 1995 to 2007, KMyMoney from 2008 to 2012, and Ledger from 2013 to this very moment.
 Ledger is nifty:

 http://www.ledger-cli.org/